day8/re-frame/docs/flows-advanced-topics.md

                      :ct num-bags-to-buy}]]})))
 </div>

 How can we get a correct value for `num-balloons-to-fill-kitchen`?
 You might try calling `(rf/subscribe [::num-balloons-to-fill-kitchen])`, but re-frame comes back with a warning about reactive context, and memory leaks... oh my!

 ### Reactive context

+To know if a thing has changed, you have to remember what it was.
+To propagate change from one value to the next, you have to remember their relationship (a [`watchable`](https://clojuredocs.org/clojure.core/add-watch)).
+Memory is state.
+Remembering is a side-effect.

+Reagent does this.
+Its main constructs - *reactive atom*, and *component* - are stateful, impure.
+We depend on this memory.
+It abstracts the essential complexity of reactive programming.

+Reagent manages atoms and components with an event loop.
+Only in the context of this loop can we be sure reagent's memory is consistent.
+Literally, this is called [`*ratom-context*`](https://github.com/reagent-project/reagent/blob/a14faba55e373000f8f93edfcfce0d1222f7e71a/src/reagent/ratom.cljs#L12).

+Generally, `*ratom-context*` only has value during the evaluation of a component function (i.e., at "render time").
+When `*ratom-context*` has no value, reactive atoms behave differently.

+You can simply call [`reagent.ratom/reactive?`](http://reagent-project.github.io/docs/master/reagent.ratom.html#var-reactive.3F) to find out whether your code is running in a reactive context.

+#### Reactive context in re-frame

+Now, here's where re-frame enters the picture:

+- An **event handler** is a pure function, with no reactive context (it has an [interceptor](/re-frame/Interceptors) context).
+- A **subscription handler** is pure, too.
+- A **subscription**, on the other hand, is a reactive atom (with *no* interceptor context).
+- Calling `subscribe` has the side-effect of *creating* a **subscription**.

+Outside of a reactive context, a subscription's behavior differs:
+Not only the behavior of the reactive atom, but also the behavior of its [caching](#caching) mechanism.

+#### What this means for your app

+Subscriptions and event handlers differ in purity and runtime context.
+This means they have a [coloring problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).

-We express some [business logic in subscriptions](https://github.com/day8/re-frame/issues/753), and some in events, but they're not really compatible.
+We [express some business logic with subscriptions](https://github.com/day8/re-frame/issues/753), and some with events.
-Between subscriptions and events, there is a [coloring problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).

-Subscriptions can only be accessed within a [reactive context](/re-frame/FAQs/UseASubscriptionInAnEventHandler).
-Since an event handler isn't reactive, it can't access any subscriptions.

-Furthermore, subscriptions have an `input-signals` function.
-This allows the value of one subscription to flow into another.
-But events have no such thing.
+This introduces the coloring problem to our business domain.

+We can ignore the problem in [some cases](https://github.com/day8/re-frame/issues/740#issuecomment-955749230), but the essential consequence of calling `subscribe` in an event handler is an unsafe cache.
+Calling `subscribe` allocates physical memory on the client, and re-frame has no way to deallocate it.
+This puts us back in C territory.

-That means, to get a usable value for `num-balloons-to-fill-kitchen`, we have to duplicate the business logic that we wrote into our subscription, along with the *entire* subgraph of inputs which our subscription is composed of:
+Thus, to safely get a value for `num-balloons-to-fill-kitchen`, we have to duplicate the business logic that we wrote into our subscription, along with the *entire* subgraph of subscription inputs:

 <div class="cm-doc" data-cm-doc-no-eval data-cm-doc-no-edit data-cm-doc-no-result data-cm-doc-no-eval-on-init>
 (rf/reg-event-fx